Cumulocity-IoT/cumulocity-devicemanagement-agent/README.md

 ### Using certificate authentication

-You can generate certificates necessary to certficate authentication, and you can upload the generated root certificate o your tenant's trusted certificate list by executing the scripts like below:
+You can generate certificates necessary to certficate authentication, and you can upload the generated root certificate to your tenant's trusted certificate list by executing the scripts like below:

 ```
 ./scripts/generate_cert.sh \